Charli D'Amelio: Career

-2019–2021: Rise to fame and TikTok
+2019–2021: Rise to prominence on TikTok

 D'Amelio first began posting on TikTok in May 2019 with a lip syncing video alongside her friend.
 Her first video to gain traction, a side-by-side video (known on the platform as a "duet") with user Move With Joy, was posted in July 2019.
 D'Amelio has expressed confusion regarding her rise to popularity, telling Variety, "I consider myself a normal teenager that a lot of people watch, for some reason.
 It doesn't make sense in my head, but I'm working on understanding it."
 Since then, her content has mainly consisted of videos dancing to trending songs on the platform.
 In October 2019, she gained further exposure for her videos performing a dance called the "Renegade" to the K Camp song "Lottery".
-She was subsequently credited with popularizing the dance on social media, while also being falsely credited with creating the dance, and was referred to as the "CEO of Renegade" by TikTok users.
+She was subsequently credited with popularizing the dance on social media, while also being incorrectly credited with creating the dance, and was referred to as the "CEO of Renegade" by TikTok users.
 Following a New York Times profile of dancer Jalaiah Harmon revealing her as the original creator of the dance, D'Amelio received online backlash for not crediting Harmon, and began regularly crediting the creators of the dances she performed.
 She joined the collaborative TikTok content house The Hype House in November 2019 alongside her sister, Dixie.

 In late 2019, former Sony Music executive Barbara Jones signed D'Amelio to her management company, Outshine Talent, and in January 2020, she signed with United Talent Agency along with the rest of her family.
 Bebe Rexha invited D'Amelio to perform alongside her during her opening performance for the Jonas Brothers in November 2019.
-That same month, she began posting on her self-titled YouTube vlog channel.
+That same month, she began posting on her YouTube vlog channel.

-In February 2020, D’Amelio appeared in a Super Bowl commercial for Sabra Hummus along with other celebrities.
-In March 2020, she and her sister partnered with UNICEF for an anti-bullying campaign, while she also made an appearance in the Nickelodeon television special #KidsTogether: The Nickelodeon Town Hall, hosted by Kristen Bell.
+In February 2020, D'Amelio appeared in a Super Bowl commercial for Sabra hummus along with other celebrities.
+In March 2020, she and her sister partnered with UNICEF for an anti-bullying campaign and made an appearance in the Nickelodeon television special #KidsTogether: The Nickelodeon Town Hall, hosted by Kristen Bell.
 That same month, she partnered with Procter & Gamble to create the #DistanceDance challenge campaign on TikTok with the goal of encouraging social distancing during the COVID-19 pandemic, which garnered praise from Ohio Governor Mike DeWine.
 For her involvement in the campaign, she was nominated for a Streamy Award for Social Good Campaign.
 She also became the most-followed TikTok user, displacing American social media personality Loren Gray, and the first TikTok user to earn 50 million followers.
 D'Amelio appeared in the ABC television special The Disney Family Singalong during the performance of "We're All In This Together" from High School Musical in April 2020.